-William is an Associate in the firm’s Tampa office.
+William is a Partner in the firm’s Tampa office.
 His practice is primarily focused on Construction Litigation where he represents contractors, tradesmen, design professionals, surveyors, and engineers throughout the State of Florida in all facets of construction-related civil litigation.
 In this capacity, William has successfully defended firm clients in both arbitrations and jury trials.
 A portion of William’s practice is also dedicated to Environmental Bodily Injury and Property Damage claims, including Chinese drywall, CPVC environmental stress cracking, mold, mildew, bacteria, radon, carbon monoxide poisoning, and Legionnaire’s disease claims.

 In addition to his practice, William serves as a Fellow in the Construction Lawyers Society of America, an honorary construction lawyer society with membership limited to 1,200 practicing Fellows from the United States and Internationally.
 He has also been named as one of the top “Rising Stars” in the State of Florida by the Super Lawyers Legal Guide for 2017.